Cleveland Browns vs. Las Vegas Raiders NFL Week 15 Odds, Plays and Insights for December 18, 2021

 Over/under insights

-- Cleveland and its opponents have gone over the current 40-point total in seven of 13 games this season.
+- Cleveland and its opponents have combined to put up more than 40 points in seven of 13 games this season.

+- Las Vegas has combined with its opponents to score more than 40 points in 10 of 13 games this season.

-- The two teams combine to average 43.2 points per game, 3.2 more than the total in this contest.
+- The two teams combine to score 43.2 points per game, 3.2 more than the total in this contest.

-- The 49.9 points per game these two squads have allowed their opponents to score this season are 9.9 more than the 40 over/under in this contest.
+- These two squads surrender a combined 49.9 points per game, 9.9 more than this contest's over/under.

-- Browns games this season feature an average total of 46.5 points, a number 6.5 points higher than Saturday's over/under.
+- The Browns and their opponents have scored an average of 46.5 points per game in 2021, 6.5 more than Saturday's total.

-- The 48.5 PPG average total in Raiders games this season is 8.5 points more than this game's over/under.
+- The 40-point over/under for this game is 8.5 points below the 48.5 points per game average total in Raiders games this season.

 Browns stats and trends